jacktreado/activeBrownianCrawler/README.md

 ```matlab
 outputStruct = load(savestr);
 ```

-The saved data can be accessed as struct member variables using the `.` variable, e.g. `outputStruct.NV`.
+The saved data can be accessed as struct member variables using the `.` operator, e.g. `outputStruct.NV`.

-All inputs to the function are saved with their same name.
+All inputs to the function are saved in the MAT-file with their same name.
 Other variables are:

 * `frameList`: time step of each frame.
 	* Note: time (in simulation units) of each frame is `frameList(tt) * dt`.